 ii otherwise the Metered Schedule for the Balancing Facility; or

-(c) for the EGC Balancing Portfolio, the maximum amount of sent out energy (in MWh) which could have been dispatched in the Trading Interval from Balancing Price-Quantity Pairs within the Balancing Portfolio Supply Curve with an associated price less than or equal to the Balancing Price, taking into account the EGC Balancing Portfolio’s Maximum Ramp Rate and sent out MW level at the start of the Trading Interval.
+(c) for the Verve Energy Balancing Portfolio, the maximum amount of sent out energy (in MWh) which could have been dispatched in the Trading Interval from Balancing Price-Quantity Pairs within the Balancing Portfolio Supply Curve with an associated price less than or equal to the Balancing Price, taking into account the Verve Energy Balancing Portfolio’s Maximum Ramp Rate and sent out MW level at the start of the Trading Interval.

 6.16.
 The Metered Schedule